makrai/notes/hwang2010-symb-neur-commonsense.md

   graphs and pretrained language models.
 The
   * commonsense transformer, or COMET, adapts pretrained neural language models by training on example tuples from commonsense knowledge graphs.
-It takes a head/source phrase and a relation (e.g., take a nap Causes) and generates the tail/target phrase (e.g., have energy).
+It takes a head/source phrase and a relation (eg take a nap Causes) and generates the tail/target phrase (eg have energy).
 Bosselut+ (2019) show that COMET trained on the ConceptNet and Atomic knowledge graphs is able to adapt to generate novel (and valid) commonsense knowledge tuples
   * produce commonsense knowledge on-demand for any head entity that can be